Computer Science Diversity Committee

 - University of Washington

-The work of the FLIP Alliance is funded by an NSF INCLUDES grant and was aimed at launching and demonstrating the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the FLIP institutions.
-Each FLIP institution must designate a FLIP Advocate to support all admitted and current CS PhD students from historically underrepresented backgrounds.
-The FLIP Co-Advocates for Harvard are Gordon McKay Professor of Computer Science Cynthia Dwork and Gordon McKay Professor of Computer Science James Mickens, with support from the Manager for Advising Programs and Diversity Outreach, Christina Zaldaña.
+The work of the LEAP Alliance is funded by an NSF INCLUDES grant and was aimed at launching and demonstrating the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the LEAP institutions.
+Each LEAP institution must designate a LEAP Advocate to support all admitted and current CS PhD students from historically underrepresented backgrounds.
+The LEAP Co-Advocates for Harvard are Gordon McKay Professor of Computer Science Cynthia Dwork and Gordon McKay Professor of Computer Science James Mickens, with support from the Manager for Advising Programs and Diversity Outreach, Christina Zaldaña.
 If you are a current Harvard CS PhD student interested in learning more about the program, please let us know.

 Professional Development Opportunities

-FLIP institutions are able to offer a variety of professional development opportunities to their PhD students from historically underrepresented backgrounds, who are called the FLIP fellows.
+LEAP institutions are able to offer a variety of professional development opportunities to their PhD students from historically underrepresented backgrounds, who are called the LEAP fellows.
 These opportunities range from sponsored attendance at the ACM Richard Tapia Celebration of Diversity in Computing conference each Fall, to sponsored attendance at various PhD summits in collaboration with corporate sponsors such as Microsoft and Google.
-Additionally, students at each FLIP institution are connected virtually across institutions through social media, as a way of forming a larger network throughout their PhD programs.
+Additionally, students at each LEAP institution are connected virtually across institutions through social media, as a way of forming a larger network throughout their PhD programs.

 Survey Data Collection

-Both FLIP Advocates and FLIP Fellows are surveyed for qualitative and quantitative data to inform the effectiveness of recruitment and retention strategies that are deemed as best practices.
+Both LEAP Advocates and LEAP Fellows are surveyed for qualitative and quantitative data to inform the effectiveness of recruitment and retention strategies that are deemed as best practices.